DA Davidson Equities Analysts Raise Earnings Estimates for Bridgewater Bancshares, Inc. (NASDAQ:BWB)

-Bridgewater Bancshares, Inc. (NASDAQ:BWB – Free Report) – Equities research analysts at DA Davidson lifted their Q3 2024 earnings per share estimates for Bridgewater Bancshares in a research note issued on Thursday, October 3rd.
-DA Davidson analyst J. Rulis now forecasts that the company will post earnings of $0.26 per share for the quarter, up from their prior forecast of $0.25.
-DA Davidson currently has a “Buy” rating and a $17.00 price objective on the stock.
+Bridgewater Bancshares, Inc. (NASDAQ:BWB – Free Report) – Stock analysts at DA Davidson increased their FY2024 earnings per share estimates for Bridgewater Bancshares in a research note issued on Thursday, October 3rd.
+DA Davidson analyst J. Rulis now expects that the company will post earnings of $1.00 per share for the year, up from their prior estimate of $0.98.
+DA Davidson currently has a “Buy” rating and a $17.00 target price on the stock.
 The consensus estimate for Bridgewater Bancshares’ current full-year earnings is $1.00 per share.
-DA Davidson also issued estimates for Bridgewater Bancshares’ FY2025 earnings at $1.35 EPS.

-Separately, Piper Sandler lifted their price target on shares of Bridgewater Bancshares from $13.00 to $17.00 and gave the stock an “overweight” rating in a research note on Monday, July 29th.
+Separately, Piper Sandler upped their target price on Bridgewater Bancshares from $13.00 to $17.00 and gave the stock an “overweight” rating in a research note on Monday, July 29th.

-Bridgewater Bancshares (NASDAQ:BWB – Get Free Report) last announced its earnings results on Wednesday, July 24th.
-The company reported $0.26 EPS for the quarter, beating the consensus estimate of $0.24 by $0.02.
-The business had revenue of $62.64 million for the quarter, compared to the consensus estimate of $26.60 million.
+Bridgewater Bancshares (NASDAQ:BWB – Get Free Report) last announced its quarterly earnings results on Wednesday, July 24th.
+The company reported $0.26 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.24 by $0.02.
 Bridgewater Bancshares had a return on equity of 9.51% and a net margin of 14.27%.
-During the same period last year, the business posted $0.31 EPS.
+The company had revenue of $62.64 million during the quarter, compared to the consensus estimate of $26.60 million.
+During the same period in the previous year, the company posted $0.31 earnings per share.

-In related news, CEO Jerry J. Baack sold 11,500 shares of Bridgewater Bancshares stock in a transaction on Wednesday, September 4th.
+In related news, Director Thomas P. Trutna sold 5,000 shares of the stock in a transaction on Wednesday, September 4th.
+The stock was sold at an average price of $14.11, for a total value of $70,550.00.
+Following the completion of the transaction, the director now directly owns 102,072 shares of the company’s stock, valued at approximately $1,440,235.92.
+This represents a 0.00 % decrease in their position.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Bridgewater Bancshares news, Director Thomas P. Trutna sold 5,000 shares of the company’s stock in a transaction on Wednesday, September 4th.
+The stock was sold at an average price of $14.11, for a total value of $70,550.00.
+Following the completion of the sale, the director now directly owns 102,072 shares in the company, valued at $1,440,235.92.
+This represents a 0.00 % decrease in their position.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Jerry J. Baack sold 11,500 shares of the company’s stock in a transaction on Wednesday, September 4th.
 The shares were sold at an average price of $14.15, for a total value of $162,725.00.
-Following the completion of the sale, the chief executive officer now owns 1,228,514 shares in the company, valued at $17,383,473.10.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-In other Bridgewater Bancshares news, Director Thomas P. Trutna sold 5,000 shares of the stock in a transaction that occurred on Wednesday, September 4th.
-The stock was sold at an average price of $14.11, for a total transaction of $70,550.00.
-Following the transaction, the director now owns 102,072 shares of the company’s stock, valued at approximately $1,440,235.92.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, CEO Jerry J. Baack sold 11,500 shares of the business’s stock in a transaction that occurred on Wednesday, September 4th.
-The shares were sold at an average price of $14.15, for a total value of $162,725.00.
-Following the completion of the sale, the chief executive officer now owns 1,228,514 shares of the company’s stock, valued at $17,383,473.10.
+Following the completion of the sale, the chief executive officer now owns 1,228,514 shares of the company’s stock, valued at approximately $17,383,473.10.
+The trade was a 0.00 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-23.21% of the stock is owned by company insiders.
+23.21% of the stock is owned by corporate insiders.

-Hedge funds have recently added to or reduced their stakes in the business.
-Bank of New York Mellon Corp boosted its stake in Bridgewater Bancshares by 1.3% in the second quarter.
-Bank of New York Mellon Corp now owns 77,737 shares of the company’s stock valued at $903,000 after acquiring an additional 994 shares during the period.
-Victory Capital Management Inc. boosted its position in Bridgewater Bancshares by 4.1% during the 2nd quarter.
-Victory Capital Management Inc. now owns 63,700 shares of the company’s stock valued at $740,000 after purchasing an additional 2,500 shares during the period.
-Sei Investments Co. grew its stake in Bridgewater Bancshares by 23.3% during the 2nd quarter.
-Sei Investments Co. now owns 14,360 shares of the company’s stock worth $167,000 after buying an additional 2,713 shares during the last quarter.
-Northwestern Mutual Wealth Management Co. acquired a new stake in Bridgewater Bancshares in the second quarter worth $35,000.
-Finally, BHZ Capital Management LP lifted its stake in Bridgewater Bancshares by 8.2% in the fourth quarter.
-BHZ Capital Management LP now owns 48,132 shares of the company’s stock valued at $651,000 after buying an additional 3,663 shares during the last quarter.
-Institutional investors and hedge funds own 65.83% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in BWB.
+Stieven Capital Advisors L.P. grew its holdings in Bridgewater Bancshares by 94.8% in the 1st quarter.
+Stieven Capital Advisors L.P. now owns 294,537 shares of the company’s stock valued at $3,428,000 after buying an additional 143,376 shares in the last quarter.
+Acadian Asset Management LLC grew its holdings in shares of Bridgewater Bancshares by 92.3% during the 1st quarter.
+Acadian Asset Management LLC now owns 289,173 shares of the company’s stock worth $3,364,000 after purchasing an additional 138,776 shares during the period.
+Kennedy Capital Management LLC purchased a new position in shares of Bridgewater Bancshares during the 1st quarter worth $1,396,000.
+Dimensional Fund Advisors LP grew its holdings in shares of Bridgewater Bancshares by 4.9% during the 2nd quarter.
+Dimensional Fund Advisors LP now owns 789,993 shares of the company’s stock worth $9,171,000 after purchasing an additional 37,090 shares during the period.
+Finally, Quadrature Capital Ltd purchased a new position in shares of Bridgewater Bancshares during the 4th quarter worth $406,000.
+65.83% of the stock is currently owned by hedge funds and other institutional investors.

 Bridgewater Bancshares Company Profile